 Fixing Crooked Teeth

 Wondering how to fix crooked teeth?
 There are a number of different treatments for correcting crooked and misaligned teeth.
 Some work on actual alignment correction (braces for example) and others simply correct the appearance of the teeth, so they appear straight.
-Your dentist will recommend the most suitable treatment for your crooked teeth correction plan.
+Treatments are available for crooked front or crooked bottom teeth.
+Your dentist will recommend the most suitable treatment for your crooked teeth.

 What Treatments Are Available To Fix Crooked Teeth?

 We will look at your teeth and the shape of your jaw, and determine if you need braces.
 Before braces though, they may start with a palatal expander, which widens the upper jaw, and a lingual bar to open the lower jaw.
 Braces are then fitted.

 During return visits, we will adjust the braces so that they continue to gradually align the teeth.
 At the end of the entire process, a retainer is fitted, so that the teeth maintain their new position.